mahuihui0315/hello-world/readme.txt

 Git is a distributed version control system.
-Git is free for everyone.
+Git is free for everyone distributed under the GPL.